DrProton824/vader5pro-hid-tools/README.md

 ## Portability

 Everything lives in one folder.
-Deleting it completely removes the application.
 Nothing is written to AppData, the registry, or anywhere else.
 A shortcut can be added to the Startup folder to start the application automatically after each reboot.
-The application is lightweight and should have only minimal performance impact.
+The service application is lightweight and is written to have only minimal performance impact.

 ## Optional: Start with Windows